ChustaSoft/Releasy/README.md

 	 - */api/Release/{identifier}*: Provide information for an speceific release version
 	 - */api/Release/from-identifier/{identifier}*: Given a version, provide all release details about all newer versions
 	 - ​*/api​/Release​/from-date​/{dateFrom}*: Provide all the release details from an specific date

+### Examples and testing

+- Do you still need an example?
+[Here](https://github.com/ChustaSoft/Releasy/tree/main/ChustaSoft.Releasy/ChustaSoft.Releasy.AspNetExample) you can find it.
-  NOTE: Swagger or Postman is recommended in development process, in order to facilitate seeing results, but not mandatory.
+- Swagger or Postman is recommended in development process, in order to facilitate seeing results, but not mandatory.

 *Thanks for using and contributing*
 ---